 So to be clear, when we say “Information” we mean the small nugget of information on page 6 of the character booklet (or on that character’s information card on our older games).

-However, with our new game (Lord and Lady Westing’s Will, due soon) we’re going to try using the word “Clue” instead.
+However, with our new game (Lord and Lady Westing’s Will) we’re going to try using the word “Clue” instead.
 If that’s successful, then we’ll slowly move our old games over to the new terminology.